NVIDIA/NeMo/docs/source/core.rst

 To build a Conversational AI application, we must be able to configure the neural network architectures, training and optimization algorithms, data pre/post processing, data augmentation, experiment logging/visualization, and model checkpointing.

-With Hydra we can configure everything needed for NeMo with three interfaces: CLI, YAML files, and Python Dataclasses.
+With Hydra we can configure everything needed for NeMo with three interfaces: Command Line (CLI), Configuration Files (YAML), and Dataclasses (Python).

 NeMo provides YAML configuration files for all of our `example <https://github.com/NVIDIA/NeMo/tree/r1.0.0rc1/examples>`_ training scripts.
 YAML files make it easy to experiment with different model and training configurations.

-Every NeMo example YAML has the same underlying configuration structure:
+Every NeMo example YAML has the same underlying configuration structure: trainer, exp_manager, and model.
+Model configuration always contain train_ds, validation_ds, test_ds, and optim.
+Model architectures vary across domains so please see the ASR, NLP, and TTS Collections documentation for more detaied information on Model architecture configuration.

 .. code-block:: yaml